 How Can I Use Theme Parties to Connect with My Ideal Customer?

 Want to sell to Moms?
 Plan a Mommy’s Time Out theme party.
 There’s even a wine to go with it, which makes the beverage selection super easy.
-Or, if your customers are in the over-forty crowd try a Forty & Fabulous theme party and serve up Skinny Margaritas.
+Or, if your customers are in the over-forty crowd try a Forty & Fabulous theme party and post a fun engagement photo.
+Example: What’s more fabulous?
+Skinny Margaritas or Sweet Tea.
 Get in front of the Millennials and the Boomers by planning a MoDa Party – Mother Daughter.
 You get the idea.

 How Can I Use Theme Parties to Increase Attendance?

-Increase attendance and social media engagement by asking the guests to bring something or wear a specific clothing item.
+Increase attendance at in-home parties (and social media engagement) by asking the guests to bring something or wear a specific clothing item.
 The reward is a fun prize drawing, and makes for a great photo op on your social media pages.
+Duplicate the idea at Facebook Parties by asking guests to post a picture!

 Here are some examples: